draptik/2024-mutation-testing/presentation/slides.md

 Let's have a look at mutations: [https://stryker-mutator.io/docs/stryker-net/mutations/](https://stryker-mutator.io/docs/stryker-net/mutations/)

-Most mutations are language agnostic.
+Most mutations are language agnostic

 Some are optimized for .NET: